-The Provider is responsible for a twenty-four (24) hour notification to clients when a session must be canceled.
+The Provider is responsible for sending a 24-hour notification to clients when a session must be canceled.
 Provider must maintain documentation of notification and contacts in each client record regarding cancellations.

 7. Permanency Planning Meetings

 A Permanency Planning Meeting (PPM) is a meeting that combines people and ideas from different fields and backgrounds.
 It can engage any combination of the following people in case planning: